 No matter how good a manufacturer or supplier of food is there will be times when something goes wrong and the food sold is not acceptable to you as the customer.

 Always read the label carefully with particular attention to 'use by' / 'best before' dates and instructions for use.
 If you use food that is out of date, or not in accordance with the instructions, you can expect problems.

 The Council's food team will normally only investigate food complaints if there is a serious health risk.

-If you have consulted the advice for consumers on common food complaints web pages and wish to make a complaint please use the on line form.
+If you wish to make a complaint please use the on line form.
 We will then investigate your complaint where it is appropriate to do so.

 When we investigate we will have two main aims:

 - to identify and prevent risk to public health

 We will confirm the details with you and provide you with an initial assessment of your complaint and give you details of how to keep in touch with us.

 What we need to know